pdsoftplan/zap-maven-plugin/zap-client-api/README.md

 ### ZapInfo

 This class keeps all the necessary information regarding the ZAP instance that will be used.
-A builder is provided to make it easier to create objects with three main methods:
+A builder is provided to make it easier to create objects of this class.
+It has three main methods:

 - `buildToUseRunningZap()`
 - `buildToRunZap()`